Final NFL Mock Draft (With Trades!)

 *105. Baltimore Ravens Select-Dazz Newsome-WR-North Carolina University

 The Ravens have adamant about adding receiver help and getting Dazz is a good step in that direction.
 He's a great route-runner and a playmaker who had plenty of production for the Tar Heels.
-He will challenge for a starting role Baltimore early and could be a very reliable receiver early in his rookie year.
+He will challenge for a starting role in Baltimore early and could be a very reliable receiver early in his rookie year.

 *106. New Orleans Saints Select-Divine Deablo-LB/S-Virginia Tech University